jedrichards/grunt-rsync/README.md

 Basic tests are run on [Vows Async BDD](http://vowsjs.org/) via this package's Gruntfile.
 To test `grunt-rsync` clone the repo and install the devDependancies:

     $ npm install --dev

-Next you'll have to install the Node `vows` npm package globally, and ensure you've got `grunt-cli` working.
-Then:

     $ npm test